-- (1) Unlicensed/Inoperable Junk automobiles.
-In any area zoned for residential purposes, the storage upon any property of junk automobiles, except in a completely enclosed building. - (2) Building materials.
-In any area zoned for residential purposes, the storage upon any property of building materials unless there is in force a valid building permit issued by the city for construction upon the property and the materials are intended for use in connection with such construction. - (3) Junk.
-In any area zoned for residential purposes, the storage or accumulation of junk, trash, appliances, rubbish, or refuse of any kind, except for domestic refuse stored in a covered metal container for a period not to exceed 30 days; firewood that is neatly stacked so as not to provide harborage for rodents and vermin; and yard waste compost piles that are properly maintained to prevent odor, rodent, vermin or insect nuisances. - (4) Uninhabitable structures. - a.
+- (1) Unlicensed/Inoperable.
+In any area zoned for residential purposes, the storage upon any property of unlicensed, inoperable or junk automobiles, except in a completely enclosed building. - (2) Building materials.
+In any area zoned for residential purposes, the storage upon any property of building materials unless there is in force a valid

+- building permit issued by the city for construction upon the property and the materials are intended for use in connection with such construction. - (3) Junk.
+In any area zoned for residential purposes, the storage or accumulation of junk, trash, appliances, rubbish, or refuse of any kind, except for domestic refuse stored in a covered container for a period not to exceed 10 days. - (4) Uninhabitable structures. - a.
 Due to disaster.
-In any area, the existence of any structure or part of a structure which, because of fire, wind, or other disaster, is no longer habitable as a dwelling or is not useful for any other purpose for which it may have been intended and is left in that condition for a period of more than six months. - b.
+In any area, the existence of any structure or part of a structure which, because of fire, wind, storm, or other disaster, is no longer habitable as a dwelling or is not safe or useful for any other purpose for which it may have been intended and is left in that condition for a period of more than six months. - b.
 Due to physical deterioration.
-In any area, the existence of any structure or part of a structure which, because of physical deterioration, is no longer habitable as a dwelling or is not useful for any other purpose for which it may have been intended. - (5) Vacant buildings.
-In any area zoned for residential purposes, the existence of any vacant dwelling, garage, or other outbuilding unless such building complies with Ordinance section 46-15 Vacant structures is kept securely locked and the windows kept glazed, or neatly boarded up and otherwise protected to prevent entrance thereto by vandals or trespassers. - (6) Partially completed structures.
-In any area, the existence of any partially completed structure unless such structure is in the course of construction in accordance with a valid and subsisting building permit issued by the city and unless such construction is completed within the life of the building permit or a valid extension thereof. - (7) Public roads and utility rights-of-way.
-In any area, allowing any of the causes of blight or blighting factors in subsections (1) through (6) of this section to exist on any public road right-of-way located between private or corporate property and an existing or dedicated street, alley, road or highway or upon any public utility easement or right-of-way located adjacent to such property.

-(8) Firewood.
-Storage of firewood; removal of cleared brush.

-- (a) Whenever firewood is stored within the city such firewood shall be stacked in a neat, orderly manner, and when outdoors at least six (6) inches from any building or structure.
-Firewood shall not be stored in the front yard of any parcel occupied for single-family residential use. - (b) Within fifteen (15) days of the cutting or clearing of any trees, brush or other vegetation (but not including farm products), wood to be retained as firewood shall be stacked in accordance with subpart (a), above, and all other cleared brush and vegetation material shall be removed from the site. - (c) Compliance with subparts (a) and (b) shall be the responsibility of both the owner and any other person in control of the premises.
+In any area, the existence of any structure or part of a structure which, because of physical deterioration, is no longer habitable as a dwelling or is not safe or useful for any other purpose for which it may have been intended. - (5) Partially completed structures.
+In any area, the existence of any partially completed structure unless such structure is in the course of construction in accordance with a valid and subsisting building permit issued by the city and unless such construction is completed within the life of the building permit or a valid extension thereof. - (6) Public roads and utility rights-of-way.
+In any area, allowing any of the causes of blight or blighting factors in subsections (1) through (5) of this section to exist on any public road right-of-way located between private property and an existing or dedicated street, alley, road or highway or upon any public utility easement or right-of-way located adjacent to such property. - (7) Firewood.
+Storage of firewood; removal of cleared brush. - a.
+Firewood shall be stacked in a neat, orderly manner, and when outdoors at least six (6) inches from any building or structure.
+Firewood shall not be stored in the front yard of any parcel occupied for single-family residential use. - b.
+Within fifteen (15) days of the cutting or clearing of any trees, brush or other vegetation (but not including farm products), wood to be retained as firewood shall be stacked in accordance with subpart a., above, and all other cleared brush and vegetation material shall be removed from the site.